Kenyan Sand Boa vs King Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Kenyan Sand Boa has a typical lifespan of 15-20+ years, while King Snake lives approximately 15-25 years.
 Health profiles differ significantly between these reptiles.
 Kenyan Sand Boa is predisposed to Respiratory Infections, Scale Rot, Retained Shed, with associated veterinary costs for monitoring and treatment.
-King Snake faces its own health challenges including breed-specific conditions.
+King Snake faces its own health challenges including species-specific conditions.
 Kenyan Sand Boa has 3 documented predispositions compared to 1 for King Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health